Endoscopy Technician

 Step 2a: Complete Endoscopy Technician Education (Optional, One to Two Years)

 Aspiring endoscopy technicians can choose to complete formal education.
-Programs are offered as a one-year certificate or two-year associate’s degree.
+Programs are offered as a one-year certificate or a two-year associate’s degree.
 While education is optional in this field, it can be beneficial when looking for work or seeking a promotion.
 About half of endoscopy technicians have completed an education course.

 Step 2b: Obtain On-The-Job Endoscopy Technician Training (Optional, One to Two Years)